milvus-io/milvus-docs/site/en/faq/performance_faq.md

 Query operations are conducted on segments. indexes reduce the amount of time it takes to query a segment.
 If a segment has not been indexed, Milvus resorts to brute-force search on the raw data—drastically increasing query time.

 Therefore, it usually takes longer to query on a small dataset (collection) because it has not built index.
-This is because the sizes of its segments have not reached the index-building threshold set by `master.minSegmentSizeToEnable`.
-Call `create_index()` to force Milvus to index segments that do not meet the threshold, significantly improving query performance.
+This is because the sizes of its segments have not reached the index-building threshold set by `rootCoord.minSegmentSizeToEnableindex`.
+Call `create_index()` to force Milvus to index segments that has meet the threshold and not been automatically indexed yet, significantly improving query performance.

-#### Why isn’t recently inserted data immediately searchable?

-Recently inserted data cannot be searched until it is loaded to the query node.

-Inserted data is loaded into the query node in two stages:

-1. Data is inserted to the message queue.
-Completion of this step indicates successful data insertion.
-2. Inserted data is consumed and loaded to the query node.

-You can call `flush()` and then `load_collection()` to ensure inserted data is immediately searchable.
-Note that calling these two methods frequently creates a large number of small segments, diminishing query performance.

 #### What factors impact CPU usage?